- The Health and Medical Sciences Interest Floor

 FAQs for contemplating students and their families:

 Q: I’m interesting in living in one of these communities!
 What do I need to do to be placed on a themed floor?

-A: Students interested in a themed floor need to indicate this in the appropriate section on their 2015/2016 housing application.
-Students interested in the Transfer Student Community need to have at least 20 transfer credits in order to be placed, and students under 21 will have priority placement.
+A: Students interested in a themed floor need to indicate this in the appropriate section on their housing application.

 Q: What are the perks to living in a Themed Floor Community?